 Weight: 500-600 lbs (226kg-272kg)

-A very popular type of piano which ranges in size from 5 foot to 5 feet 6 inches.
-Baby grand pianos are a popular choice for musicians because of its sound quality, aesthetic appeal and affordability.
-Baby grand pianos weigh 500-600 pounds.
+Baby grand pianos weigh anywhere between 500-600 lbs.
+They are a very popular type of piano at 5′-5’6″ (152cm-168cm) in length.
+Baby grand pianos are a popular choice for musicians because of their sound quality, aesthetic appeal, and affordability.

 Weight: 500-600 lbs (226kg-272kg)